virgesmith/inexmo/README.md

 ## Performance

+To run the example scripts, install the "examples" extra, e.g. `pip install xenoform[examples]` or `uv sync --extra examples`.
+Links to the code can be found below.

 ### Loops

 Implementing loops in optimised compiled code can be orders of magnitude faster than loops in Python.
 Consider this